Skip to main content

 • Be informed about deals: Before heading to the lot, find out the best car deals and available incentives.

-“Do your research, understand what you can afford, pre-plan options, and you have a great chance of having a pleasant car-buying experience,” Meganck said.
+“The best car deal is one where you leave the dealership happy,” Meganck said.
+“Do your research, understand what you can afford, and you have a great chance of having a pleasant car-buying experience.”

 Related Your Money stories